acmgroup/destinydocs/Telemetry/Trip Telemetry Data Structures.md

 * stationary_from (string|null): Internally used to determine how long a vehicle /unit have been stationary for.
-* from (object): An [Extended Universal JSON GPS Message](Universal%20JSON%20GPS%20Message%20Extended.md) and contains all the telemetry data as the trip started.
+* from (object): An [Extended Universal JSON GPS Message](Universal%20JSON%20GPS%20Message%20Extended.md) that contains the telemetry record as the trip started.
-* to (object): An [Extended Universal JSON GPS Message](Universal%20JSON%20GPS%20Message%20Extended.md) and contains all the telemetry data as the trip stopped.
+* to (object): An [Extended Universal JSON GPS Message](Universal%20JSON%20GPS%20Message%20Extended.md) that contains the telemetry record as the trip stopped.
 If a trip is still in process then most of the fields may be null within this object.
 See the `active` property below.
 * summary (object): A summary about the trip, see the `summary` property below.
 * active (boolean): If true, the trip is still active and most of the `to` properties may be null.